ringcentral/aclu/ui/README.md

 The UI package comes from a desire to generate HTML that is accessible by default.
 Using jinja2 macros with properties supplied by the application, HTML elements of arbitrary complexity can be created dynamically.
-With those elements, extending the base.html template, and data obtained from any available resource, and application can dynamically render HTML pages.
+With those elements, extending the base.html template, and data obtained from any available resource, and application can dynamically render HTML documents.

 ### As Is or Customize